OpenArchive/save-dweb-backend/README.md

-* Personal Data:** **CBOR encoded list of file names mapping to file hashes
+* **Personal Data**: CBOR encoded list of file names mapping to file hashes
-* External Data:** **Peers track other peers’ data repositories and can optionally download blobs for backups.
+* **External Data**: Peers track other peers’ data repositories and can optionally download blobs for backups.

 ## 2.3 Network Topology